-If the individual had invested the total amount at the start they would have paid £6.60 per share and 1,969 shares in total.
+If the individual had invested the total amount at the start they would pay £6.60 per share and 1,969 shares in total.
 This is equivalent to a discount of 5.4% in price terms and will ultimately boost performance of the portfolio when markets recover.

 However, making regular investments over time in a rising market can also lead to a higher average cost of purchase compared to investing the lump sum at the start.

 Building a strong portfolio

 Building an investment portfolio that reflects your investor profile, appetite for risk and time horizon puts you in the best position to protect or grow your money during times of uncertainty.
-If your goals are in the near future, you’ll prioritise protecting the value of your money, whilst longer-term goals like retirement will focus on growing it.
+If your goals are in the near future, you’ll prioritise protecting the value of your money, whilst if you have longer-term goals like retirement you will focus on growing it.

-By reflecting these needs in the mix of investments in your portfolio, you can ensure you’re in the best position to reach your goals.
+By reflecting these needs in the mix of investments in your portfolio, you can make sure you’re in the best position to reach your goals.

 This can be quite difficult to do yourself, which is why we’re committed to providing cost-effective investment advice to all our investors.
-We’ll match you to an investment portfolio that reflects you, your financial background and your financial goals, and our experienced fund managers will continue to manage this for as long as you invest with us.
+We’ll match you to an investment portfolio that reflects you, your financial background and your financial goals.
+Our experienced fund managers will continue to manage your portfolio for as long as you invest with us.

-This means the hardest decision you have to make it how much and how often you want to invest.
-You can make the process even easier by setting up a direct debit makes this even simpler.
+This means the hardest decision you have to make is how much and how often you want to invest.
+You can make the process even easier by setting up a direct debit.

-In general, a pound cost averaging strategy provides more flexibility as you can avoids the opportunity cost of committing a large sum of cash at the start of the investment period.
+In general, a pound cost averaging strategy provides more flexibility as you can avoid committing a large sum of cash at the start of the investment period.
 Investors can build a strong portfolio by investing little and often.

 Establishing a disciplined and regular investment pattern is a great habit for people who want to put some money aside at any time.
 In doing this, you take the emotion and speculation out of the investment process and returns will be smoother amid market volatility.